jhpyle/docassemble/_docs/functions.md

 The keys in each dictionary are:

 * `dict`: the interview dictionary for the session.
 * `filename`: the filename of the interview, e.g., `docassemble.demo:data/questions/questions.yml`
+* `metadata`: the metadata of the interview as a dictionary.
 * `modtime`: the modification time of the interview, in text format, formatted to the user's time zone.
 * `session`: the session ID of the session.